 - Bash scripting for editing scripts and running resources.

 - Python configuration and script editing.

 Because render management tools cover various use cases and orchestrate a broad range of resources, there are many ways to configure a render farm.
 This tutorial focuses on one configuration and gets you up and running with OpenCue as quickly as possible.
-Creating a more optimal architecture for your render farm might require modifying steps, profiling performance for your workflow, or swapping types of GCP resources.
-For more information on options for setting up and managing a render farm on GCP, see Building a hybrid render farm.
+Creating a more optimal architecture for your render farm might require modifying steps, profiling performance for your workflow, or swapping types of Google Cloud resources.
+For more information on options for setting up and managing a render farm on Google Cloud, see Building a hybrid render farm.
 And for more information on helping secure your data, see Securing rendering workloads.